Ignia/Sass-Structure/README.md

     - [Ambiguous Identifiers](#ambiguous-identifiers)
   - [Acknowledgements](#acknowledgements)

+## What is Sass?
+Briefly, [Sass][http://sass-lang.com/] extends the syntax for Cascading Style Sheets (CSS) to allow for variables, conditions, calculations, includes, functions, and other programmatic capabilities.
+In effect, this greatly simplifies the process of writing CSS, reduces repetition of values, and makes stylesheets easier to maintain.
+Because Sass is precompiled into standard CSS, it introduces no compatibility issues.

 ## Variables
-Ignia places the `_variables.scss` file in the root as, ideally, that is the first stop for maintaining the site styles after the site has been built.
-For more invasive updates or refreshes, developers will certainly need to modify other directories, but any variables we expect to be modified should be in this file.
+Ignia places the `_variables.scss` file in the root as, ideally, that is the first stop for maintaining a site's styles after it has been built.
+For more invasive updates, such as redesigns, developers will certainly need to modify other files, but any variables we *expect* to be modified will be in this location.
 Some developers place the `_variables.scss` in `/Base` or `/Helpers`; Ignia, however, maintains that this file should be immediately obvious and accessible when opening the `/Styles` directory.

-> *Important:* Variables defined in other files should always use the `! default` flag so they can be overwritten by `_variables.scss`.
+> *Important:* Variables defined in other files should always use the `! default` flag so they can be *overwritten* by `_variables.scss` without *relying* on it.

 ## Directories
 - [x] [Base](./Base/)